rems-project/reviewing-good-and-bad-reasons/reviewing-good-and-bad-reasons.md

 of on-line discussions.

-This note tries to spell out some of what constitutes good reviewing, to refresh and provide a little push towards a better consensus.
+This note tries to spell out some of what constitutes good reviewing, to refresh and provide a little push towards improving our consensus.
 It's focussed on PL-related research (programming languages, semantics, and verification), but much is more generally applicable.
-I started these lists as POPL PC Chair in 2014, with another version on [twitter](https://twitter.com/peter_sewell_/status/1442750114196492288);
+I started these lists as POPL PC Chair in 2014 and expanded them on [twitter](https://twitter.com/peter_sewell_/status/1442750114196492288);
 the current version is on [github](https://github.com/rems-project/reviewing-good-and-bad-reasons/blob/main/reviewing-good-and-bad-reasons.md).
-Comments are welcome; many thanks to all those who have commented on previous versions.
+Comments are welcome, preferably by email; many thanks to all those who have commented on previous versions.

 As reviewers, what do we have to decide?
 Fundamentally, whether